 - Ensure that senior staff in all areas are aware of duties under the standard.
 Ask them if front-line staff need additional training.

-- Liaise with your organisation’s LGBTQ+ Network to ask for advice and help in getting the message out.
+- Liaise with your organisation’s LGBT+ Network to ask for advice and help in getting the message out.

 - Confidence in confidentiality will ensure confidence in your organisation, and increased disclosure rates among both staff and service users.
 Ensure you provide information on this when running training about the monitoring standard.